SpaceXpanse/democrit-marketplace/README.md

 they can perhaps even wait for some time and see how the market moves in the mean time, and then only execute the trade if it is beneficial for them.

-In the context of XAYA games, this is most likely not as big an issue as for e.g. decentralised cryptocurrency exchanges.
+In the context of SpaceXpanse games, this is most likely not as big an issue as for e.g. decentralised cryptocurrency exchanges.
 But one potential issue is that once the first party has signed a trade, they do not know when exactly or if at all the second party will counter-sign and finish the transaction.